everrover/ascraeus-mons/hld/StockBrokerage_RobinHood/readme.md

 ### SE

-- They can publish on multiple streams.(most common is **UDP multicast** as is used by MQTT) Hence central notifications handler is essential.
+- They can publish on multiple streams.(most common is **UDP multicast** as is used by MQTT for exchange info and **REST calls for trade info**) Hence central notifications handler is essential.
--
+- They send not

 ### Questions??